HumanSignal/label-studio/docs/source/guide/tasks.md

    The script collects the links to the files provided by that HTTP server and saves them to a `files.txt` file with one URL per line.
 3. Import the file with URLs into Label Studio using the Label Studio UI.

 ### Add the file directory as source storage in the Label Studio UI
-To import tasks from a file directory on a remote or local server, make sure the remote server is accessible to the server running Label Studio and set up the directory as a [local storage](storage.html#Local-storage) connection.
-See [local storage](storage.html#Local-storage).

 If you're running Label Studio on Docker and want to add local file storage, you need to mount the file directory and set up environment variables.
 See [Run Label Studio on Docker and use local storage](start.html#Run_Label_Studio_on_Docker_and_use_local_storage).

 ## Import data from the Label Studio UI